 Law enforcement, fire departments, security guard companies, and Emergency Medical Services (EMS) providers are often logically concerned with getting to an emergency promptly.
-Dispatching software offers multiple benefits in the accomplishment of that goal.
+Public safety Dispatching service software offers multiple benefits in the accomplishment of that goal.
 Fuel efficiency and customer service, while a consideration, are not the priority in public safety.
 However, dispatching software can be designed to meet the needs of organizations in which fuel costs and customer service are more closely scrutinized.
 This can work in addition to coordinating a safe and expedient response regardless of the type of call.

-Dispatching Software in Public Safety
+Dispatching Service Software in Public Safety

 Similarly, firefighters and EMS personnel can use dispatching software’s real-time data like an integrated mapping system to locate fire hydrants, set up triage areas, and identify potential landing zones for medical helicopters.
-It also allows fire incident commanders and dispatchers to coordinate additional units and specialty equipment at the scene of a fire as well as ensuring coverage for the rest of the jurisdiction.
+It also allows fire incident commanders and public safety dispatchers to coordinate additional units and specialty equipment at the scene of a fire as well as ensuring coverage for the rest of the jurisdiction.
 The adage, “when it rains, it pours,” is well known in the public safety world and effective use of dispatching software provides the proverbial umbrella as skies darken.

-Dispatching Software and Private Security
+Public Safety Dispatching Service Software and Private Security

 Clients expect professional service and a reasonable cost when seeking a security provider.
 Gone are the days of the lone night watchman, sporadically present under the guise of deterrence.
 Modern security companies know they have been entrusted with protecting the client’s assets, including personnel and property.
 Staffing a security operations center with the latest in software technology enhances the level of protection a security company can offer.

 As an example, consider one of the most common duties of a security officer, patrol rounds.
 Sometimes called a guard tour, this is the task of checking in at various areas within an officer’s zone of responsibility.
 With a cell phone or other mobile technology linked to the ops center’s security dispatching software, officer check-ins are logged and verified simply by their presence at the required location.
-More than just a log, however, an officer or dispatcher can add notes with special instructions or photos as needed for an incident report.
-All of this information and more, including exact times, are automatically entered into the dispatching software system for review by supervisors, clients, or other designated personnel.
+More than just a log, however, an officer or public safety dispatcher can add notes with special instructions or photos as needed for an incident report.
+All of this information and more, including exact times, are automatically entered into the public safety dispatching service software for review by supervisors, clients, or other designated personnel.

-Utility Service Providers and Dispatching Software
+Utility Service Providers and Public Safety Dispatching Service Software

 Advances in mobile technology not only allow dispatchers to know the location of utility service drivers but, if desired by the company, customers can also track their service technician.
-While this feature is a good customer service concept for some utility companies, the use of dispatching software to track drivers increases safety and efficiency.
+While this feature is a good customer service concept for some utility companies, the use of public safety dispatching service software to track drivers increases safety and efficiency.

 To further increase efficiency, dispatching software can communicate with drivers using mobile technology to include special notes or instructions.
 Items such as gate codes and service history can greatly aid a technician in arriving on time and being prepared to address the customer’s issue.
 Some companies have found success by including the names of customer’s pets in their call for service notes.
 Even one who is otherwise frustrated with a utility service interruption will be pleasantly surprised when the technician calls his or her pet by their name.
-While this is probably not what dispatch software was designed for, it nevertheless adds a unique touch to customer service.
+While this is probably not what public safety dispatching service software was designed for, it nevertheless adds a unique touch to customer service.